-CONTRACT DESCRIPTION This is a Framework Agreement, of 10 providers for the provision of Supported Living Services which meets the assessed needs of service users due to learning disability, physical disability, sensory impairment, mental illness, addiction or are homeless.
-CONTRACT PERIODS The Framework was established in January 2018 for a period of 2 years until December 2019.
+CONTRACT DESCRIPTION A Framework Agreement, of 10 providers for the provision of Supported Living Services and other individual contracts which meets the assessed needs of service users due to learning disability, physical disability, sensory impairment, mental illness, addiction or are homeless.
+Additional spot purchases for out of area placements are also included.
+CONTRACT PERIODS The Framework was established in February 2018 for a period of 2 years until February 2020.
 Thereafter there is an option to further extend the framework for 2 years on a year by year basis.
 A decision on whether the extension period will be activated will be communicated towards the end of 2019.
 CONTRACT DEVELOPMENT The contract was developed to harmonise rates for providers who were delivering Housing Support (Supported Living) Services.
 Providers submitted a rate up to a capped level to which they could provide the "core service" as set out in the service specification.
 Following a service user assessment an enhanced rate (+5%) of the tendered rate is awarded to those providers who can evidence a specialist service being provided as set out in the service specification.
 CONTRACT MANAGEMENT Work is allocated through Resource Allocation Groups.
 One for Learning and Physical Disability services and another for Mental Health, Addiction and Homelessness Services.
-Strategic Commissioning, within Inverclyde Health and Social Care Partnerships Quality and Development Service, has responsibility for monitoring the performance of each provider.
+The Strategic Commissioning Team, within Inverclyde HSCP Quality and Development Service, has responsibility for monitoring the performance of each provider.
 Management and review of individual cases is undertaken by Assessment and Care Management teams in Adult Services.
 Provider governance meetings are held twice per year.